GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

 We will convert the SAM file to BAM format using the samtools program with the view command and tell this command that the input is in SAM format (-S) and to output BAM format (-b):

-We will convert the SAM file to BAM format using the samtools program with the view command and tell this command that the input is in SAM format (-S) and to output BAM format (-b):

 !!! terminal "script"
     ```bash
     module load SAMtools/1.13-GCC-9.2.0